ssfsx17/ffpnp/Jobs/Geomancer.md

 - Attack
 - Defend
 - Charge
 - Geomancy (1 AP) - Restricted by the environment.
 Each geomancy tech specifies which environment it is for.
+Some forms of Geomancy have AP costs, which stack with this action's cost.
 - Item

 Supports:

 - 1 x Choice
-- Light Step - Ignore all harmful effects from traps and from special types of floor.
+- Light Step - Ignore all harmful effects from ground traps and from special types of floor.

 Reactions: